 If you’re wondering why it’s called a “slug”, here’s a fun fact – it’s derived from when news channels and media would give a nickname/short name to an article that would be called its “slug”.

 The structure and keywords used in your URL slugs are crucial to your user experience and SEO.
-Here’s a few things to keep in mind when creating a URL slug:
+Here are a few things to keep in mind when creating a URL slug:

 Use the most relevant keyword(s) and minimal parameters to define the content on the web page